TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    opposed to "local editing and rendering with Docker".

 Extbase
-   should be capitalized, same rule as for :ref:`spelling-proper-names`.
+   Capitalized.
+Adhering to the rule set of :ref:`spelling-proper-names`.

 extension
-   See description for backend for explanation of why we use lowercase.
+   See description for backend for an explanation of why we use lowercase.

    Examples:

-   *  "When you create documentation for your extension, make sure ..."
+   *  "When you create the documentation for your extension, make sure ..."
    * "... includes all TYPO3 extensions that are uploaded to TER"

 Extension Manager
+   Capitalized.
 Example: "Use the Extension Manager to activate an extension."

 Fluid
-   should be capitalized, same rule as for :ref:`spelling-proper-names`.
+   Capitalized.
+The rule set of :ref:`spelling-proper-names`.

 frontend
-   See backend for explanation.
+   Usually not capitalized.
+See backend for an explanation.

 Git
    The same applies as for Docker.
 Use Git unless you explicitly mean the command